soniaasus2-arch/Night2/README.md

     minCorner.Parent = minBtn

     local minimized = false
+    local conteudo = frame:FindFirstChild("Conteudo")
     minBtn.MouseButton1Click:Connect(function()
         minimized = not minimized
         frame.Size = minimized and UDim2.new(0, 450, 0, 45) or UDim2.new(0, 450, 0, 400)
-        minBtn.Text = minimized and "+" or "−"
+        minBtn.Text = minimized and "+" or "-"
         for _, child in pairs(frame:GetChildren()) do
             if child ~= header then
                 child.Visible = not minimized